james-meadow/AAWG_Workshops/README.md

   * File > Open Notebook > Upload
   * Either drag the file or navigate to it.
   * You can also enter the link in GitHub, but you won't be able to save your work the same way.

+* **Follow along and take lots of notes/comments!!** That way you have a good reference when you come back.

 * When we're done, either keep it in your own gmail account, or download it to work on it elsewhere:
   * File > Download .ipynb